Mostefa-M/ansible-training/README.md

 ansible all -m gather_facts (Gathered all information related to the Remote Servers). ansible all -m gather_facts --limit 192.168.1.91  (Gathered all information related to one specific server).

+ansible all -m dnf -a update_cache=true --become --ask-become-pass